smart-data-models/dataModel.Parking/OnStreetParking/doc/spec.md

     needed to park.
 When a permit is composed by more than one item (and) they can be combined with a ",".
 For instance "residentPermit,disabledPermit" stays that both, at the same time, a resident and a disabled permit are needed to park.
-If empty or `null`, no permit is needed.
+If list is empty, no permit is needed.

-    -   Attribute type: List of [Text](http://schema.org/Text)
+    -   Attribute type: Property.
+List of [Text](http://schema.org/Text)
     -   Allowed values: The following, defined by the _PermitTypeEnum_ enumeration of DATEX II version 2.3.
         -   one of (`fairPermit`, `governmentPermit`, `residentPermit`,